ibexa/documentation-developer/docs/tutorials/platform_beginner/3_customize_the_front_page.md

 In this step you will create the global layout of your site, and display content using custom templates.

 First, go to the root of the site (`<yourdomain>`).
-You should see the home page of the clean install, without any kind of layout.
+You should now see the home page of the clean install, without any kind of layout.
 You will customize this step by instructing Platform to use a custom template to render this Content item.

 ## Content rendering configuration